 find something that is fun and part-time or

 build your own website.

-Let’s face it, it can be hard enough to find a job in most cases, never mind when we face the additional challenge of having a chronic illness like migraines.
+Let’s face it, it can be hard enough to find a job in most cases, never mind when you face the additional challenge of having a chronic illness like migraines.

 You must learn your migraine patterns and then sift through your experience, wisdom, and passion and find some flexible options that work for you.

 Here are just two for now:

 Working from home with migraines means working for yourself.
 When I was little I wanted to be a psychologist.
 I started at university but the expense was too great for me as an 18 year old to work, save and study.
 So I got a job in a bank after my first year at university and followed the flow.
 A few years later I decided to do an accounting degree and spent over 30 years in the accounting profession.